SnehRex1/Production-grade-Wordpress-app-deployment-on-Kubernetes-1/README.md

 resources: Resource requests and limits for the containers.

 ## deployment.yaml
-Defines the deployment for the WordPress application, including container specifications, probes, and volume mounts.
+The deployment for the WordPress application, including container specifications, probes, and volume mounts.

 ## service.yaml
-Defines the services for the WordPress, MySQL, and nginx applications.
-Adjust the service types and ports as needed.
+The services for the WordPress, MySQL, and nginx applications.

 ## pvc.yaml
-Defines the PersistentVolumeClaims for WordPress and MySQL data storage.
+PersistentVolumeClaims for WordPress and MySQL data storage.

 ## Cleanup
 To remove the WordPress deployment and free up resources, run: